- International Activities

 Scholarship application deadline

-Scholarship applications will be screened and assessed by the GCIB Scholarship Committee in consultation with the Undergraduate Faculty.
+Scholarship applications will be screened and assessed by the GCIB Scholarship Committee in consultation with the Postgraduate Faculty.
 Applicants will be informed of the outcome within a month of the submission deadline.
-If a scholarship discount fee reduction is granted, it will administratively be deducted from your second semester fee.
+If a scholarship is granted, it will administratively be deducted from your second semester fee.

 Before arriving in Denmark, all non-EU citizens must apply for a Danish residence permit.
 Please note that this can be a long process (usually over 3 months), so apply well in advance.
 Within one week of receipt of your first semester fee, the DMU Programmes Office will send you our institutionally signed ST1 Residence Permit application form, which you will need for your application.